tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 ```

 This is an example of an associative array, or in Typescript/Javascript(TS/JS), an object.
 It has other
 names such as maps, dictionaries, or key-value stores.
-You see here that TypeScript uses the word Record
+We see here that TypeScript uses the word Record
 to indicate the object type, and specifies that it contains a `string` in its first position, and
 either a `number` or a `string` in the other.
 In the expression `number|string` the `|` stands for the
 logical OR condition.
-This works probably as you would expect, representing it can be one type or the
+This works probably as most would expect, representing that we can use one type or the
 other.
-In TypeScript they refer to this as a union, but you do not have to remember that for the moment.
+In TypeScript they refer to this as a union, but is not essential to know this at the moment.

-Now that the type is out of the way, let's look at what we can do with our variable `person1`.
+Now that the type is out of the way, let us look at what we can do with our variable `person1`.

 ```ts
 const person1: Record<string, number | string> = {